 5. Learn Advanced Trust Building

-Building trust isn’t just about what you say.
+Building trust with your wellness coaching clients isn’t just about what you say.
 Words are important, but non-verbal cues also help to build rapport.
 Posture, gestures, and listening all play a role in how your client experiences you as their coach.
 At the IAWP, we teach our students advanced trust-building techniques because we know it makes the difference between an average coach and an excellent one.
 You can start practicing one of these techniques, Mirroring, now….

 6. Practice the Art of Mirroring